bkw777/WP-2_IC-Card/README.md

 RA5 is 100k pullup to VDD.
 IC5 is a gate array with unknown programming.
-The service manual says pins 15, 16, 36 have no connection in the original IC Cards.
+The service manual says the original IC Cards have no connections on any of these pins.

 Pin 17, A17: Only used for ROM.
 RAM may only go up to 128K.
 ROM may go to 256K.
 The RAM card does not connect A17.
 The ROM card does.